 This hat is the central board that connects most of the components together.
 It is based around a dsPIC33EP512MC806 microcontroller, which communicates with the Raspberry Pi as well as 3 other devices over 3V3 serial.
 The PIC acts as a serial multiplexer so that the Python code on the Pi can communicate with the other 3 devices individually, as well as send commands to the micro itself.
 The micro also reads the matrix keypad.

 Separate from the microcontroller, I used a PCM5122 as an I2S audio DAC.
 The PCM5122 is controlled over I2C, which is connected to the Raspberry Pi.
-I tested with drivers for the IQaudio DAC+ and the HiFiBerry DAC+, using these procedures.
+I tested with drivers for the IQaudio DAC+ and the HiFiBerry DAC+, using these procedures, both of which use the same PCM5122.
 I'm not really sure if there is much of a difference between the two drivers, other than a different I2C address.
+The lower two bits of the 7 bit I2C address is determined by two pins on the PCM5122 that can be pulled high or low.
 IQaudio is kind enough to mention the I2C address used on their board (0x4C).
-HiFiBerry doesn't, but it's 0x4D, as determined by looking at high resolution closeups of their board.
+HiFiBerry doesn't specify the address used, but by looking at high resolution closeups of their board (and trial and error), I determined it is 0x4D.
 The layout and design is based on the PCM5122 reference design.
 I also use a TPA2006D mono audio amp, which drives the panel's speakers.
 There is also a 3.5mm audio output jack before the amp, so it could be plugged into another system that already has an amp.

 Power for the Raspberry Pi is provided through this board.
 I used a really thick trace and an extra 100uF cap.